danielrdesousa/test-wordpress-developer/README.md

 You can also visit `http://127.0.0.1:8080` to access phpMyAdmin after starting the containers.

 The default username is `root`, and the password is the same as supplied in the `.env` file.

+### Wordpress

+You can also visit `http://127.0.0.1/wp-admin` to access the admin panel after starting the containers.

+The default username is `admin`, and the password is `admin` file.